Under Parallel Skies: Production

 The leading actors met for the first time in Bangkok in May 2023 and the film was shot in Hong Kong from June to July 2023, covering the old districts including Kowloon City, Peng Chau and Tai O.

 Richard Juan, executive producer of 28 Squared Studios described the film as an “exploration of human connections in a world where cultures collide and mingle every day.”

 Director Bernardo said, "My aim was to create a film that celebrates the uniqueness and traditions of each culture while exploring the common themes that unite us as human beings."
 Co-executive producer Kristhoff Cagape added: “Through this film, we aim to present an authentic portrayal of the realities of our world today, where cultural boundaries blur and intersect more than ever."

 This film is the first production by newly-formed 28 Squared Studio, which co-produced with Two Infinity Entertainment of Hong Kong, with the support of Hong Kong Tourism Board that recommended shooting sites to the production team and given suggestions on how to incorporate Hong Kong cultural characteristics into the story.

 Release

 28 Squared Studios has announced that the company has inked a distribution deal with Warner Bros. for Under Parallel Skies, making it the first movie from the Philippines to be distributed by the global film and entertainment studio in 2024.
 The film formally introduced at an event on 5 March in Manila.
 The occasion reveal the official poster and also disclose the release date.

 Under Parallel Skies had its world premiere as part of the 17th Asian Film Awards in Hong Kong, scheduled for 11 March 2024.
 Following this, the film had nationwide theatrically released in the Philippines on 17 April, Singapore on 1 May, and Thailand on 9 May 2024.
-Under Parallel Skies also made its theatrical release in Laos, Indonesia, Hong Kong, United Arab Emirates, Cambodia and Vietnam.
+Under Parallel Skies also made its theatrical release in Laos, Indonesia, Hong Kong, United Arab Emirates, Cambodia and Vietnam, as well as its availability on Netflix (whose failed to acquire Warner Bros. which instead to be acquired by Paramount Skydance, the parent company of Paramount Pictures) on October 24, 2024.